My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

 - Start with scheduling watering and moisture level to avoid the risk of overwatered plants and root rot.

-- Ensure the temperature stays between 65-80°F (18.3-30°C) ranges throughout the growing period.
+- Ensure the temperature stays between 65-80°F (18.3-30°C) throughout the growing period.
 Otherwise, move your plant under LED grow light in fall and winter.

 - Clean Orchid leaves a couple of times in spring and summer with a soapy water solution or Neem oil to prevent pest and bacterial disease.

-- Change soil appropriately and prioritize drainage using a soil mix rich in peat moss, perlite, fine bark, chips, and vermiculite.
+- Change soil appropriately and prioritize drainage using a mix rich in peat moss, perlite, fine bark, chips, and vermiculite.